brickadia-community/omegga/README.md

 These are simple instructions to get Windows System for Linux installed.

-**Note**: WSL 2 at the moment does not work until the networking issue is figured out.
+**Note**: WSL 2 at the moment requires the [wsl2binds plugin](https://github.com/Meshiest/omegga-wsl2binds).
+You can install it with `omegga install gh:meshiest/wsl2binds`

 To enable WSL, run this in powershell as an administrator: